 Should a situation arise in which a student is unable to resolve his or her grievance informally, the college's formal student grievance process presented in this policy may be employed.
-The Vice President for Instruction or the Vice President for Student Services will address the student grievance based upon the nature and content of the grievance.
+The Executive Vice President or the Vice President of Student Services will address the student grievance based upon the nature and content of the grievance.